pat-s/roweb2/content/blog/2020-02-26-devguide-release/index.md

 ---

 rOpenSci Software Peer Review's guidance has been compiled in [an online book](https://devguide.ropensci.org/) for more than one year now.
 We've just released its fourth version.
-To find out what's new in our dev guide 0.4.0!, you can [read the changelog](https://devguide.ropensci.org/booknews.html), or this blog post for more digested information.
+To find out what's new in our dev guide 0.4.0, you can [read the changelog](https://devguide.ropensci.org/booknews.html), or this blog post for more digested information.

 ## New security guidance

-Our dev guide always has had a chapter called [" Package Development Security Best Practices"](https://devguide.ropensci.org/package-development-security-best-practices.html) but it used to be quite empty.
+Our dev guide always has had a chapter called ["Package Development Security Best Practices"](https://devguide.ropensci.org/package-development-security-best-practices.html) but it used to be quite empty.
 We've now added more guidance about secrets and package development, including links to useful resources-

 For further discussion on the same topic, see [this `vcr` issue about making tests pass in PRs in the absence of necessary secrets](https://github.com/ropensci/vcr/issues/137)